 - Culturally enhanced prevention services will be offered by Family Support to provide options to the removal of a child from their family home.
 This outreach component will be delivered members of the community such as Elders, youth workers, advisory committees and volunteers to design and deliver a range of activities such as sports, traditional arts and crafts, parenting groups and cultural workshops and camps which are based on Nlaka’pamux traditions.

-- Aboriginal Child and Youth Mental Health Development provides specialized mental health assessment and treatment services to children, youth and families.
+- Aboriginal Child, Youth and Adult Mental Health Development provides specialized mental health assessment and treatment services to children, youth and families.

 - Consultations, counselling and referrals will be provided to support mental health issues and/or concurrent disorders, within an Aboriginal holistic wellness framework, focused on the traditional Nlakapamux culture.